Intermittent Adjustment to Attendance and Coursework

 Intermittent Adjustment Accommodation

 Students with disabilities that are chronic or episodic in nature may at times require flexibility with syllabus policies, like attendance and deadlines.
 Federal law requires colleges and universities to consider reasonable modification of syllabus policies if needed to accommodate a student’s disability that impacts attendance.
 In conjunction with the Attendance Policy for Students detailed in the Faculty Handbook, Section 2.3, the Intermittent Adjustment to Attendance and Coursework Accommodation (Intermittent Adjustment) covers additional absences and the ability to make-up participation points, exams/quizzes, or other graded components missed due to disability-related absence, without penalty.
 Each course has its own unique design and learning outcomes.
-This accommodation is NOT intended to provide unlimited flexibility nor be automatically applied to all assignments/absences, However, it should be provided unless it threatens the integrity of the course as offered.
+This accommodation is NOT intended to provide unlimited flexibility nor be automatically applied to all assignments/absences.
+However, it should be provided unless it threatens the integrity of the course as offered.

 Below is additional information/guidance on completing an Intermittent Adjustment Plan, faculty/student roles for appropriate implementation, determining essential course components, and accommodation limitations.
 After reviewing the additional guidance materials below, faculty are welcome to consult with CEA staff about the particulars of their course and what level of flexibility makes sense.
 Contact an CEA Access Counselor at ada@uark.edu or 479-575-3104.